minhe7735/private_text_expander/README.md

 ![zmkiscool](https://github.com/user-attachments/assets/bacdf566-406d-4f88-afa0-e91c9ae1f414)
 ## What is This?

 The ZMK Text Expander is a powerful feature for your ZMK-powered keyboard.
 It lets you type a short abbreviation (like "eml"), and have it automatically turn into a longer phrase (like "my.long.email.address@example.com").
-It's perfect for things you type often\!
+It's perfect for things you type often!

 ## Cool Things It Can Do